 LOEX Encore, 2012, Online: “Forget the Database, What’s the Argument?: Revitalizing a For-Credit Course by Teaching Rhetoric, Critical Thinking and Research as Conversation”

 eSWUG 2010, Orange, CA: “How Do You Come Across?
-A Collaborative Look at the OPAC”, co-presenter Mary Logue
+A Collaborative Look at the OPAC” with Mary Logue

 Select Research Posters: